get-convex/workflow/README.md

 ### Specifying how many workflows can run in parallel

 You can specify how many workflows can run in parallel by setting the `maxParallelism` workpool option.
 It has a reasonable default.
+You should not exceed 50 across all your workflows.
+If you want to do a lot of work in parallel, you should employ batching, where each workflow operates on a batch of work, e.g. scraping a list of links instead of one link per workflow.

 ```ts
 const workflow = new WorkflowManager(components.workflow, {